Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 Switch the fan from “AUTO” to “ON” to circulate warm indoor air across the frozen coil.
 This accelerates safe thawing without external heat sources.

-Allow 4–24 hours for complete thawing, depending on severity.
+Allow between 4 and 24 hours for complete thawing, depending on the severity of the ice.
 Do not use heat guns or sharp tools.
 Coil fins are delicate, and refrigerant line damage dramatically increases repair costs.

-Do not restart cooling until the underlying cause has been diagnosed and corrected.
+Do not restart cooling until the underlying cause has been both properly diagnosed and corrected.

 Professional Henderson Heat Pump Repair: Our Checklist

 Refrigerant pressure testing confirms whether charge levels meet manufacturer specifications.
-If low, leak detection using electronic tools or dye pinpoints the source.
+If they’re low, pro leak detection using electronic tools or dye pinpoints the source.

-Airflow measurement verifies correct volume through the system.
-A Delta T test measuring the difference between return and supply air should show 16–22°F in properly operating systems.
+Additionally, airflow measurement verifies correct volume through the system.
+A Delta T test, which measures the difference between return and supply air, should display a range of 16–22°F in properly operating systems.

 How Henderson’s Desert Climate Accelerates Heat Pump Failure

-Sustained 110°F+ ambient temperatures force compressors and outdoor components to operate near maximum capacity daily.
-That’s not the only threat, however.
+Sustained 110°F+ temperatures force compressors and outdoor components to operate near maximum capacity daily.
+However, that’s not the only threat.

 Monsoon-season power fluctuations create electrical stress that degrades capacitors and contactors over time.
 Those are just some of the threats.
 There are plenty of others.